Star Trek’s other Gene — the influential writer and producer Gene L. Coon

 I’ve been watching eagerly as Star Trek: Discovery ushers in a new era of Trek on TV.
 It’s done so by simultaneously honoring a 50-year legacy and breaking new ground.
 Discovery is Star Trek — updated for 2017.

 When we talk about updating Star Trek, what we’re actually talking about is the modernization of a few key elements.
 We could argue all the way to the Delta Quadrant about the definitive number of these elements.
 Irrespective of what that number actually is, chief among them are the Prime Directive, Starfleet, Vulcans, warp drive, transporters, the United Federation of Planets, Tribbles, the Captain’s Chair, and of course Klingons.
-These are Trek’s base elements; it’s iconography – what separates Star Trek from other fictional universes.
+These are Trek’s base elements; its iconography – what separates Star Trek from other fictional universes.

 But in listing Trek’s fundamental elements, all of which Discovery has updated, one notices that most share a common denominator: Gene L. Coon.

 ‘Trek’s other Gene,’ Coon is credited for the Klingons, the Prime Directive, the terms Starfleet Command and United Federation of Planets, and more.
-He also wrote, polished, or contributed to the scripts for many of TOS’ most iconic episodes, including “Arena,” “Space Seed,” “The Devil in the Dark,” “The City on the Edge of Forever,” “Mirror, Mirror,” and “The Trouble With Tribbles.”
+He also wrote, polished, or contributed to the scripts for many of The Original Series’ most iconic episodes, including “Arena,” “Space Seed,” “The Devil in the Dark,” “The City on the Edge of Forever,” “Mirror, Mirror,” and “The Trouble With Tribbles.”
 Gene Roddenberry created Star Trek.
 But take out Coon, and Star Trek wouldn’t be Star Trek.

 With so many of Coon’s creations getting a Discovery update, I thought it appropriate to revisit the man and his impact on Star Trek.
 When I asked him about Coon, Mark Altman, noted TV producer and co-author of the oral history “Star Trek, The Fifty Year Mission,” wrote me that “it was Shatner who once said to me in an interview that ‘Gene Coon had more to do with infusing life into Star Trek than anyone else’ and he’s right.”